Ben Moody: Evanescence

 In 1994, Moody met Amy Lee in Little Rock, Arkansas while at a youth camp.
 The two became musical collaborators and co-founded Evanescence.
 They soon began playing music at local shops.
-Within a few years, the duo began selling EPs at local shows, culminating in their discovery by Wind-up Records and the release of their debut studio album, Fallen, in 2003.
-Moody abruptly left Evanescence in October 2003 during their European tour, citing creative differences.
+Within a few years, the duo began selling EPs at local shows, culminating in their signing to Wind-up Records in 2001 and the release of their debut studio album, Fallen, in 2003.
+Moody abruptly left Evanescence on October 22, 2003 during their European tour, citing creative differences.
+On that day, while the band was in Stockolm before heading to a scheduled show in Berlin, he informed management in the U.S. that he was leaving.
+Lee was informed by the manager, who asked her to beg him to stay, which she declined, stating "that's exactly what he wants me to do".
+In Lee's termination letter to the manager, she stated that Moody was physically and verbally abusive to her.

-In 2006, Moody signed with former Evanescence management Rider Management, which sued him in 2013 for $500,000 in unpaid commissions.
+In 2006, Moody signed with Evanescence's former management Rider Management, which sued him in 2013 for $500,000 in unpaid commissions.

 In August 2010, Moody released a statement on his history with Lee and Evanescence, where he said that he was a different person at the time, his friendship with Lee had deteriorated, and they had conflicting opinions, personalities, and desires with the band.
 Moody apologized to Lee for comments he made to her in anger.
 He said he realized the band would end if he stayed and believes he made the right choice.
 He added, "Evanescence has progressed a great distance from the original sound, and made it clear that they intended to expand much further.
 Amy is very artistic and never has had a problem thinking outside of the box and defying expectations."